pymor/pymor/docs/source/developer_docs.rst

 Via the ``Makefile`` it is possible to execute tests close to how they are run on CI with ``make docker_test``.
 All jobs described in :ref:`Gitlab CI Test Stage <ref_gitlab_ci_stage_test>` can be run this way by setting ``PYMOR_TEST_SCRIPT`` accordingly.
+To run the test suite without docker, simply execute `make test` in the base directory of the pyMOR repository.
+This will run the pytest suite with the default hypothesis profile "dev".
+For available profiles see `src/pymortests/conftest.py`.
+A profile is selected by running `make PYMOR_HYPOTHESIS_PROFILE=PROFILE_NAME test`.
+Run `make full-test` to also enable
+`pyflakes <https://pypi.python.org/pypi/pyflakes>`_ and `pep8 <https://www.python.org/dev/peps/pep-0008/>`__ checks.

 the ``.env`` file